dmaduabum/airbnb-analysis/README.md

 # Platform Competition with Heterogeneous Hosts

 ## Description
-Background descriptive statistics and plots for the paper "Platform Competition with Heterogeneous Hosts" that aims to estimate equilibrium in a housing platform that su
+Background descriptive statistics and plots for the paper "Platform Competition with Heterogeneous Hosts" that aims to estimate equilibrium in a platform economy: housing.
+This is still a work in progress.

 ## Installation & Setup